-I believe in saving money while traveling and if you are a person who strongly believes in these points then you are definitely going to enjoy the fullest.
+I believe in saving money while traveling, and if you are a person who strongly believes in these points, then you are going to enjoy the fullest.

 Shiv Shakti Hostel

-The morning I arrived in this city and the very first café’ I had my breakfast is Chatsang Café’.

-With the melodious music in the background and yummy breakfast plate in front of me made the morning lovely and happening.
+The morning I arrived in this city, the first café’ I had my breakfast was Chatsang Café.’
+The melodious music in the background and yummy breakfast plate in front of me made the morning lovely and happening.

-The food is quite amazing and especially the variety it offers like Pimento and Cheese (Served with chips and salad), Tomato olives and Basil cheese toast.
-I don’t know how many of you heard these items but for me, it is like damn what’s that
+The food is quite impressive, especially the variety it offers, like Pimento and Cheese (Served with chips and salad), Tomato olives, and Basil cheese toast.
+I don’t know how many of you have heard these items, but for me, it is like, damn, what’s that

 2. Little Buddha Café

 Another café and lots of varieties to offer.
-Get ready for some confusion of what to choose.
-I had tried to hear Indian food and it was mind-blowing, in terms of quantity and taste.
+Get ready for some confusion about what to choose.
+I had tried to hear Indian food, and it was mind-blowing in terms of quantity and taste.